First responders are known as heroes to their communities.

 Never Walk Alone was born in 2015 after the tragic loss of the City of Miami FF Danny Alvarez.

-What began with one firefighter alone, now encompasses over 250 first responders from over 20 different agencies who participate in the Miami Half marathon event for many years, and now participate in our 5K Walk, raising awareness for post-traumatic stress in first responders, dispatchers, military, and our health care workers.
+What began with one firefighter alone, now encompasses over 250 first responders from over 20 different agencies who participated in the Miami Half marathon event for many years, and now participate in our 5K Walk, raising awareness for post-traumatic stress in first responders, dispatchers, military, and our health care workers.

 Aside from raising awareness, we provide resources and educational seminars for those we are committed to and their families.